-A strong Stock and Inventory Management is one of the greatest assets of the entire restaurant operations.
+A strong Restaurant Inventory Management is one of the greatest assets of the entire restaurant operations.
 It not only smoothens the operations but also helps in controlling and managing your Restaurant’s Food Costs.
 However, managing and keeping the inventory updated is a tedious and time-consuming task with scope for errors.
-Find out all you need to know about Inventory Management for your restaurant here.
+Learn the best practices for managing a restaurant inventory here.

-In this article, we will talk about the common Restaurant Inventory Management mistakes made by restaurant owners and how to avoid them.
+In this article, we will talk about the common Food and Beverage Inventory Management mistakes made by restaurant owners and how to avoid them.

 1. Lack of Automation

-While you might consider the layman’s strategy of tracking your restaurant’s stock with Excel sheets and manual registers as the easier way out, you are in fact, increasing your workload and also the possibility of errors.
+While you might consider the layman’s strategy of tracking your restaurant inventory with Excel sheets and manual registers as the easier way out, you are in fact, increasing your workload and also the possibility of errors.
 Manual tracking takes a lot of time and reduces the overall efficiency.

 2. No Recipe Management

 Lack of Recipe Management often results in a mismatch of the stock.
 Food and Beverage managers, in most cases, conclude the discrepancy in stock and thefts, which are usually a result of over portioning or food wastage.
 An automated Recipe Management system integrated with billing and Stock and Inventory Management can help maintain your Food Costs.
 Standard Recipes consist not only of the procedure of the dish but also the exact amount each item is required in the preparation of the dish.

 Integrated with the Point of Sale software, the Recipe Management module automatically calculates the amount of stock consumed in the preparation of a dish.
 This helps in maintaining a clear track of the items consumed based on the items ordered.